Engine 1

 EHR integration patterns.
 The common production pattern is LIMS-to-EHR via FHIR.
 Your LIMS POSTs the inbound NGS report to Engine 1, gets back the enriched FHIR Bundle, and routes it to the EHR through whatever channel your stack already uses (HL7 v2 for legacy, FHIR Bundle for modern, SMART-on-FHIR for app-style integrations).
 Engine 1 sits behind the LIMS, not behind the EHR, so you do not need a new EHR integration to ship.

 Compliance documentation, including the full security posture overview, is shipped to design partners under NDA alongside the API reference.
-The publicly available portion is at /security.
+The publicly available portion is on the security overview.

 Section 7